 No Mow Lawn Seed Mix with Rye

 The addition of Annual Rye to our No Mow Seed Mix provides rapid soil stability for seeding steep slopes and erosion prone sites.
+(Recommended only in northern states within the No Mow planting zone.)
 No Mow is a drought tolerant, low-maintenance grass that needs mowing only once or twice a year.
 Once fully established ...